isomerpages/enterprisesg-fha/pages/The Cookies Factory (Singapore) Pte Ltd.md

 		</div>
 		<div style="flex: 1 1 58%; display: block; margin-left: 3px" class="card-sgds">
 			<h4 style="text-transform: uppercase; color: black;"><b>The Cookies Factory (Singapore) Pte Ltd</b></h4>
-			<p>We are a premier cookies and biscuit manufacturer established in 1991, we have more than 30 years experience in the confectionery manufacturing business.</p>
+			<p>The Cookies Factory is a premier cookies and biscuit manufacturer established in 1991, we have more than 30 years experience in the confectionery manufacturing business.
+Our house brands includes Mama's Oven and Skinnie Biscotti.</p>
 			<p><a target="_blank" href="https://www.thecookiesfactory.com">www.thecookiesfactory.com</a></p>
 		</div>
 	</div>